 By North American standards, Toronto is an exceptionally green city.
 It boasts good eco-initiatives such as composting and recycling programs, a powerful local-foods movement, and more.
 The city's wealth of parkland, even in the downtown core, is a standout.
-And although there is nothing on the scale of, say, Central Park, there are green spaces scattered throughout, from tiny plots in the Financial District to neighborhood gems like Riverdale, Allan Gardens, Trinity Bellwoods, Dufferin Grove, and High Park.
-(The green spaces are well maintained, but you may notice a fair number of weeds because cosmetic use of pesticides is banned in the city.)
+And although there is nothing on the scale of, say, Central Park, green spaces are scattered throughout, from tiny plots in the Financial District to neighborhood gems like Riverdale, Allan Gardens, Trinity Bellwoods, Dufferin Grove, and High Park.
+(The green spaces are well maintained, but you may notice a fair number of weeds—cosmetic use of pesticides is banned in the city.)

-We can all help conserve fuel and energy when we travel.
-Here are a few simple ways you can help preserve your favorite destinations:
+For the eco-conscious visitor looking to conserve fuel and energy when they travel, here are a few simple ways you can help reduce your environmental impact when visiting Toronto:

-- Each time you take a flight or drive a car, greenhouse gases release into the atmosphere.
-You can help neutralize this danger to the planet through “carbon offsetting" -- paying someone to invest your money in programs that reduce greenhouse gas emissions by the same amount you've added.
-Before buying carbon offset credits, just make sure that you're using a reputable company such as Carbonfund (www.carbonfund.org), TerraPass (www.terrapass.org), or Carbon Neutral (www.carbonneutral.org).
-Air Canada partnered with Zerofootprint, a not-for-profit organization, to offset flight emissions when you book on www.aircanada.com.
-In February 2010, they tallied the program's savings: Since 2007, the offsets were 15,108 tons of carbon dioxide, or the equivalent of removing 3,740 cars from the road.
+Each time you take a flight or drive a car, greenhouse gases release into the atmosphere.
+You can help neutralize this danger to the planet through “carbon offsetting”—paying someone to invest your money in programs that reduce greenhouse gas emissions by the same amount you've added.
+Before buying carbon offset credits, just make sure that you're using a reputable company such as Carbonfund.

-- Last, but definitely not least, eat at locally owned and operated restaurants that use local, seasonal, and (wherever possible) organic produce.
+Last, but definitely not least, eat at locally owned and operated restaurants that use local, seasonal produce.
 Ditto for meats: Look for pasture-raised and non-industrial suppliers.
 Not only do these choices contribute to the local economy, they cut down on greenhouse gas emissions.
-Check out the city's farmers markets and, when shopping at supermarkets, look for the Local Food Plus (www.localfoodplus.ca) label, which identifies local producers that aim for sustainable practices.
-Toronto has too many restaurants that support the local foods movement to list here, but some suggestions include Gilead Café and Bistro, Reds, Zucca, Trattoria Giancarlo, Cowbell, The Local Kitchen, and Scaramouche.
+Toronto has too many restaurants that support the local foods movement to list here, but some suggestions include Edulis, Chantecler, Montecito, Richmond Station, and Actinolite.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.